suvir-dev/cubey/README.md

 # CUBEY

 A 3D obstacle dodging game built using the Unity Engine and compiled for web via webGL.
 You control a red cube sliding along a path with grey obstacles to dodge!
+It is based on Brackey's 'How to make a video game in Unity' tutorial.
+I expanded on this tutorial by adding multiple levels with UI for the transitions as well as a new falling obstacle type.

 ## Play live in the browser
 You can play the game directly on your web browser here: